TryHackMe - Security Footage

 Identify Protocol#

-After the client sends the request, the server responds periodically with image files:
+After the client sent the request, the server responded with a stream of image files:

 Extracting data#

-I honestly don’t know how to extract this data.
-My idea was to read the file raw and separate the capture by using “–BoundaryString” as delimeter and then slim the rest.
-But I wasn’t sure that this would’ve worked for other scenarios.
+I honestly don’t know how to properly extract this data.
+My idea was to make a program or script that would read the file and separate the pictures in separated files by using “–BoundaryString” as delimeter and then remove the leftover junks in chucks that I got.
+However, I wasn’t sure that would be the best option.
 I didn’t fully understand how to export the files from Wireshark, so I had to figure out something else.

 binwalk3 -a -e -M -C temp security-footage-1648933966395.pcap